 Donate Plants & Plastic Pots

 If you have extra plants in any form – seeds, houseplants, veggie starts, perennial divisions, etc. – we’d be happy to take them to share with others!
 Especially great if it’s something that we don't have here already.
+NOTE: Please only donate plants without their native soil (shake off any attached soil & keep moist to transport), to prevent the spread of jumping worms.

 We’re also happy to take your used plastic pots back for reuse.
 BUT!
 Sometimes we accumulate more than we can handle – so please check in before dropping your pots off.
 Most often, we’re in need of smaller pots.